TropicalPuppy/orange-season/cheats.md

 * `dogName`:  Determines the name of your pet dog.
 * `farmName`:  Determines the name of your farm.
 * `mineLevel`:  Determines how deep you are in the mine.
-* `mineLevel`:  Determines the deepest you ever went in the mine.
+* `maxMineLevel`:  Determines the deepest you ever went in the mine.